Article by John Miller

 The more rounded your upper back, the more your head protrudes forward of your neck and upper back, which means the higher the pillow you require.

 This a common reason for older people sleeping on two pillows as their upper back increases its C-curve shape, which makes their head sit further forward.
-One pillow is simply not enough support for their head and neck.
+One pillow is simply not enough to support your head and neck.

 Stomach Sleeper Pillow